 Amber’s experimental documentary wrestles with two questions: was Smith guilty of his crimes or was he a “political visionary sacrificed by the establishment to protect bigger fish who escaped the scandal untouched”?
 The film uses arguments between two filmmakers – Murray Martin and Steve Trafford – to illustrate the different views one can have on Smith’s legacy.
-The impossibility of conventional documentary to arrive at “truth” is here emphasised by a postmodern approach to the material.
+The impossibility of conventional documentary to arrive at “truth” is emphasised by a postmodern approach.

 Smith stars as himself in the film, watching and responding to a collage of interviews and short films in Amber’s editing suite.
 The two filmmakers join in this game of deconstruction and contextualisation by examining and interpreting his positions as they unfold.
-Meanwhile, dramatic sequences are juxtaposed with the interview sections, shot with a B-movie film-noir aesthetic.
-The seedy underworld of Tyneside politics and the Poulson affair are emphasised by such scenes.
+Meanwhile, dramatic sequences, shot with a B-movie film-noir aesthetic, are juxtaposed with these interview sections.
+The seedy underworld of Tyneside politics and the Poulson affair is emphasised by such scenes.

-The film repeatedly invites us to question the veracity of arguments presented by Smith, the onscreen filmmakers and the local press.
+The film repeatedly questions the arguments presented by Smith, the onscreen filmmakers and the local press.
 It offers three major lines of interpretation which collide with one another: the often wooden dramatic reenactments of sleazy behaviour, persuasive criticisms of his legacy – especially those regarding high-rise housing – and the analysis of history offered by Smith himself.

 Our Friends in the North (Peter Flannery, 1996)

-The series does not move to suggest that Donahue was a scapegoat for a larger web of corruption, instead the Donahue of the series responds to the narrative of T. Dan Smith’s legacy outlined at the beginning of this article.
+The series does not move to suggest that Donahue was a scapegoat for a larger web of corruption.
+Our Friends in the North, instead, reflects the narrative outlined at the beginning of this article.
 Donahue uprooted the traditional working class communities of Tyneside and forced them to subsist in cheap, damp, faulty high-rises.
 His legacy is one of betrayal and insensitivity to the needs of the people of the region.

 T Dan Smith: Downfall of a Visionary by Chris Foote Wood (2010)